jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Cakes/Salted peanut Snickers mousse cake.md

 6. Bake 180C for ~20C until a skewer comes out clean.

 ### --- Salted-peanut caramel layer (26cm) ---
+1. Soak the gelatin in cold water.
-1. Add sugar, water and syrup to a pot and cook until it's a dark amber color caramel (175-180C).
+2. Add sugar, water and syrup to a pot and cook until it's a dark amber color caramel (175-180C).
-2. Take it off the heat.
+3. Take it off the heat.
 Add the butter all at once and stir.
-3. Add the heavy cream, stir.
+4. Add the heavy cream, stir.
-4. Back on heat.
+5. Back on heat.
 Bring back to a slow simmer for 1-2 minutes (until 118-120C = soft chewy stage).
-5. Spread into 26cm round mold (covered with parchment), freeze.
+6. Spread into 26cm round mold (covered with parchment), freeze.

 ### --- Honey French-style nougat (26cm) ---
 - **Start both syrups at the same time:**